 Did you know SiteGround, together with Bluehost and Dreamhost, is one of the three hosts recommended by WordPress.org?
 There are some incredible advantages of SiteGround WordPress and WooCommerce hosting.

 It all starts with server-side technologies.
-SiteGround runs Apache webserver with Nginx as a reverse proxy, PHP and MySQL tweaks, brotli compression, and custom caching mechanisms working on all three levels.
+SiteGround runs Apache webservers with Nginx as a reverse proxy, PHP and MySQL tweaks, brotli compression, and custom caching mechanisms working on all three levels.
 The names might be a bit technical, but SiteGround’s load speeds speak for themselves.

 But the perks don’t end with pure speed.